AudioMuse-AI - Let the choice happen, the open-source way

 -

-Embedding Generation (TensorFlow & Essentia):
+Embedding Generation (TensorFlow & Librosa):

 - MusiCNN Embeddings: The cornerstone of the audio representation is a 200-dimensional embedding vector.
 This vector is generated using